SAINT PATRICK STEWARDSHIP PRAYER

 - Stories of Parishioners that are All In! for the Parish and the Capital Campaign.

-- Next steps as we launch the capital campaign.
+- The steps as we launched the capital campaign.

 Note: The complete Feasibility Study Report is available for your review.
 Please check with the parish office if you would like to borrow it for a few days.